Fogelman Feeds is an all-volunteer program offered through the Avron B. Fogelman Professional

 The Memphis area has one of the highest hunger rates in the country.
 A 2013 study

 conducted by the Mid-South Food Bank and Feeding America found that 22.1% of the population

 in Shelby County is at risk from hunger, 50,000 of whom are children.
 Fogelman Feeds

 seeks to promote action and awareness regarding the plight of those struggling with

 food insecurity and hunger.

 Two Fogelman Feeds events are conducted each year – one per semester.
-Details for
+The Fall 2014

 Fogelman Feeds is one option for students to meet the requirements for The Complete

 Professional Program certificate.
 For more information, contact the Avron B. Fogelman